pybuilder/pybuilder.github.io/releasenotes/index.md

 <!---## Version 0.9.17 (?)
 * Added a new plugin, `python.pycharm`, [which can generate PyCharm project files](/documentation/plugins.html#ProjectfilesforJetbrainsPyCharm).
+* Added a new plugin, `python.pytddmon`, [which can be used to monitor unit tests](http://pybuilder.github.io/documentation/plugins.html#Visualfeedbackfortests)
 -->

 ## Version 0.9.17